diegaso-xhc/5-axis_CNC_accuracy/README.md

 <br />

-To run the code, simply run calculateCircularityValue.m with your CNC point data located in the ./data folder.
+To run the code, simply run calculateCircularityValue.m with your CNC point data located in the ./CNC_data folder.
+The resulting circularity value is calculated in the same unit as your data (normally mm).

 ## Contributions